Last Updated: October 8, 2025

 Mandatory Training Requirements—Life Settlement

-An individual life settlement broker shall complete an initial training course of 8 hours.
-In addition, the broker must complete 4 hours of training every 24 months after the initial training course.
-The recurring training required must be completed and reported at a rate no less than 2 hours each 12 months of each compliance period.
+- Ongoing Training: Life settlement broker must complete 4 hours of training every 24 months after the initial training course.
+The recurring training required must be completed and reported at a rate no less than 2 hours each 12 months of each renewal period.

 For more information, please refer to

 s.
 632.69 (3), Wis.
-Stat ., and
+Stat. and

 s.
 Ins 2.18 (4), Wis.
 Adm.
-Code .
+Code

 [Back to Top]